BeanedTaco/jsmaven-template/com.example.example/README.md

 Some of our backend systems and ID systems are inspired by Maven (Gradle and npm as well, but mostly Maven).
 That's basically why we named the package manager **JSMaven**.

-## I've a JSMaven package.
+## I've made a JSMaven package.
 How can I submit it to Unicord Marketplace for review?

 **NOTE: Before you can submit a package, you must join the Unicord Discord server.
 You can join it [here](https://discord.gg/ZCZuHjk).**